Augustine Henry: Early life and education

-Henry was born on 2 July 1857 in Dundee, Scotland to Bernard (a flax merchant) and Mary (née McManee) Henry; the family returned to Cookstown, Co.
-Tyrone, shortly afterwards.
+Henry was born on 2 July 1857 in Dundee, Scotland to Bernard (a flax merchant) and Mary (née McNamee) Henry; the family returned to Cookstown, County Tyrone, shortly afterwards.
 Educated at Cookstown Academy and later Queens College Galway (B.A.), Queens College, Belfast (M.A.)
 1879 to study medicine, Henry transferred his studies to University of Edinburgh to finish his degree sooner and duly qualified as a doctor.
 At some stage, he came in contact with Sir Robert Hart who encouraged him to join the Imperial Customs Service in China.

 Henry entered the Imperial Customs Service in Shanghai in 1881 as Assistant Medical Officer and Customs Assistant.
 He was sent to the remote posting of Yichang (Ichanh) in 1882 in Hubei Province, Central China, to investigate plants used in Chinese medicine.
 He also served in Hubei, Sichuan, Simao (Yunnan), Mengzi and Taiwan.
 Later in his Chinese career he studied Law and became a member of the Middle Temple.
 Henry had studied Chinese before going to China and gained a great proficiency in the language.
 Henry retired with the rank of Mandarin.